itwasneo/daily-coding-problem/problems/day_8.md

-Good morning!
+# Good morning!
 Here's your coding interview problem for today.

-This problem was asked by Google.
+This problem was asked by <mark>&nbsp;Google&nbsp;</mark>.

 A unival tree (which stands for "universal value") is a tree where all nodes under it have the same value.